MYSTERY OF STONE STRUCTURES IN AMERICA

-For years it has been widely assumed that Bronze Age megalithic people from the British Isles crossed the Atlantic around 1200 B.C. and established a short-lived colony here in New England.
-Not is seems that it might have been the other way around—that is, that the stone-building culture which gloomed into Europe’s first civilization had its origins right here in Salem, New Hampshire, 4000 years ago.
+For years it has been widely assumed that Bronze Age megalithic people from the British Isles crossed the Atlantic around 1200 B.C. and established a short-lived colony in New England.
+Now it may be that it might have been the other way around—that is, that the stone-building culture which bloomed into Europe’s first civilization had its origins in Salem, New Hampshire about 4000 years ago.

 There has been much light shown on revealing the origin of these stone structures even though some mysteries still remain.
 It can be stated with some assurance that the central site, Mystery Hill, is of great antiquity, dating back to at least 2000 B.C.
 More importantly, the stone structures have astronomical alignments that are potentially as significant as those of Stonehenge, which is almost as old.
 The work of Dr. Colon Renfrew at Sheffield University in England during the 1960s has shown that the European megalithic civilization was older than Egypt or Crete or Mycenae, and also suggests that the antiquity and technical sophistication of Mystery Hill belong within the mainstream of the prehistoric cultural development that laid the foundations of all succeeding civilizations.

 The New England Antiquities Research Association, a group of amateur archeologists who in the late 1950s and early 1960s became interested in locating and studying New England stone constructions, deserves much of the credit for resolving the Great Stone Mysteries of 1964.
 The president and moving spirit of NEARA was Robert E. Stone of Derry, New Hampshire, owner of Mystery Hill, who has devoted many years of effort to finding an answer to the puzzle of New England megaliths.